nponiros/grunt_presentation_builder/README.md

 Type: `RegExp`

 Regular expression used to detect sections in the slide files.
-Default is `/---(.*)---/g`
+Default is `/---(.*)---/g`.

+#### slideResolutionFullPath

+Type: `Boolean`

+Changes the way slides given in the `slides` option are matched to slides read in the `files` property.
+Default is `false`.
+See [presentation-builder](https://github.com/nponiros/presentation-builder/#slide-resolution) for more information.

+#### markdownRendererOptions

+Type: `Object`

+Options to configure the markdown renderer.
+See [markdown-it](https://github.com/markdown-it/markdown-it#init-with-presets-and-options) for possible options.
+Note that `default` is used as preset and this cannot be changed.

 ### Usage example